 of the American Farmland Trust Northwest office.
 The website is part of

 Farmland Trust's ongoing Farmland Forever campaign that seeks to protect

 additional 100,000 acres of farmland in the Puget Sound region by 2018.

 A group of national and regional experts gathered in Seattle on April 26 to discuss how to save family farms and local food around Puget Sound.
 The conference featured presentations on what local governments and citizen groups can do to support local farms and food, including land use planning, supporting local food markets, and transferring development rights from farm areas into cities.
 “We’re at a crossroads on local farms and food,” said AFT Pacific Northwest Director Dennis Canty, “We can save our local food supply, but only if we work together to protect our farmland and support our local farmers.”
 The conference was part of AFT’s Farmland Forever campaign that aims to protect another 100,000 acres of farmland through land use planning and purchases of development rights by 2018.

 Learn more about the discussion topics and download presentations.

-Northwest office released the Western Washington Foodshed Study in mid-December, followed by
+Northwest office released the Western Washington Foodshed Study in December 2013, followed by

 several media interviews and two presentations to the Regional Food Policy